Georgette Seabrooke: Biography

 Seabrooke was born in Charleston, South Carolina, the only child of George and Anna Seabrooke.
 Her family moved to New York City in 1920.
-George died when Georgette was a young child.
-Her mother was a domestic housekeeper, and Georgette worked with her while quite young, but she did well in school and graduated from Washington Irving High School.
+George, a restaurant and hotel owner, died when Georgette was a young child.
+Her mother was a domestic housekeeper, and Georgette worked with her while quite young.
+Georgette did well in school and graduated from Washington Irving High School.
 She also studied with James Lesesne Wells at the Harlem Art Workshop, and with Gwendolyn B. Bennett at the Harlem Community Art Center.

-In 1933, at the age of 17, she was admitted to the prestigious Cooper Union School of Art in New York, where in 1935 she received the school's Silver Medal, its highest honor, for a painting entitled "Church Scene."
+In 1933, at the age of 17, she was admitted to the prestigious Cooper Union School of Art in New York, where in 1935 she received the school's Silver Medal, its highest honor, for a painting entitled "Church Scene," which "depicts a realism of religious fervor prevalent in many churches at that time."
+The painting, along with her other works, are inspired by Seabrooke's Afro-American heritage.
+Since childhood, Seabrooke had been painting and drawing images of "Black American lifestyles and African symbolism" and this had influenced her art "which ranges from social realism to decorative design."
 Cooper Union denied Seabrooke her diploma in 1937 for what it said at the time was incomplete work, but six decades later, in 1997, it invited Seabrooke back to its campus to honor her achievements.
 In 2008 Cooper Union presented Seabrooke with a lifetime achievement award, and the school now considers her a member of its class of 1937.